NtuthukoHlela/InFact_App/Privacy Policies .md

 ##  Effective Date: 11/03/2023

 ### Description
 Welcome to inFact, an app developed by Ntuthuko Hlela.
 The mission is to provide you with captivating facts, amusing jokes, and thought-provoking questions with a simple tap.
 All the facts, questions, and jokes are sourced from various Large Language Models.
+In simple terms, they are not unique to this application.

 ### Data Collection
 •	The app does not collect personally identifiable information (PII).